This post is fine on its own. For a much longer discussion of this topic, see my Trademark Beach Story series.

-Like trademark trolls, frivolous trademarks occur in every industry (examples: DRIVE SAFELY (for automobiles); ONCE A MARINE, ALWAYS A MARINE (for clothing)).
+Like trademark trolls, questionable trademarks occur in every industry (examples: DRIVE SAFELY (for automobiles); ONCE A MARINE, ALWAYS A MARINE (for clothing)).

 In contrast, “legitimate trademarks” are those that would be recognized as a brand by consumers.

-To reiterate: frivolous trademarks are those which may be used by trolls to chill competition.
-Not all applicants/owners of frivolous trademarks are trolls; some are just trying to protect themselves.
+To reiterate: questionable trademarks are those which may be used by trolls to chill competition.
+Not all applicants/owners of questionable trademarks are trolls; some are just trying to protect themselves.
 I could give many examples, but that’s a longer post for another time.

-Merch and Etsy sellers must be on constant guard against trolls and frivolous trademarks or risk losing valuable assets.
+Merch and Etsy sellers must be on constant guard against trolls and questionable trademarks or risk losing valuable assets.
 The trolls are out there.
 Are you ready?

 Frivolous Trademarks Matter

 Suppose you are doing keyword research on MerchInformer or TradeMerch.io.
 You find a great niche like “best mom ever shirt” but a quick search at USPTO reveals a pending application to register “Best Mom Ever” as a trademark for shirts.
 In 2017, that was the end of the story for you.
 Move on to another niche.
 But that’s not true anymore, especially if it’s a new application.
 You can file a Letter of Protest with USPTO against questionable trademarks like this.
 It’s free, takes only a few minutes.
 Dave Cadoff has an excellent post explaining the basics.